prisma-korea/prisma-offset-pagination/README.md

 If you pass the wrong 'currentPage' data with correct 'cursor' data, paginator still works supposing the 'currrentPage' data is valid data.
 But, the page information of result data is incorrect.
 'currentPage' data is not validated by paginator intentionally for the performance issue.

-### 3. The way the first and the last page work could be a bit different from other pages do.
+### 3. The way the first and the last page work could be a bit different from other pages do

 When new data inserted to the list and you are paginating from the midst of the page to the first page or last page, the result of the first or last page could be not what you expect.
 This happens because the cursor system of the first page is different from the second and the other pages to sync the first page cursor.

 <br />